mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ### Crossover and mutation

 To enable users to change the crossover and mutation methods in a general way, we will adopt a strategy design pattern.
+The chosen crossover and mutation strategy is dependent on the problem type...

 | **Crossover Method**           | **Description** | **Problem Type** |
 |--------------------------------|----------------|------------------|